 An ‘artificial’ approach to saving lives

-“If you have a car accident victim who lost blood, you can stop the bleeding in the victim and transfuse them with our materials which should replace the lost blood and keep them alive for up to 24 hours, which is more than enough time for them to get to a hospital to get a blood transfusion,” said Palmer, also Ohio State’s associate dean for research in the College of Engineering.
+“If you have a car accident victim who lost blood, you can stop the bleeding in the victim and transfuse them with our materials which should replace the lost blood and keep them alive for up to 24 hours, which is more than enough time for them to get to a hospital to get a blood transfusion,” said Professor Palmer, who is also Ohio State’s associate dean for research in the College of Engineering and an Ohio Eminent Scholar in the William G. Lowrie Department of Chemical and Biomolecular Engineering.
 “The passion for this work comes from the fact that, if successful, these materials we’re developing could be used to save patients’ lives.”

 ‘An impending crisis’ with blood supply

-On battlefields, during natural disasters or even in rural areas, blood transfusions are difficult to execute because of storage and transportation issues.
+Getting enough blood to locations when and where it is needed is complicated by storage and transportation issues.
 Blood must be stored at refrigerated temperatures and then matched based on blood type.
-However, Palmer’s materials can be stored at room temperature and are universal matches.
+An advantage of Palmer’s materials is that they can be stored at room temperature and are universal matches with any blood type.

 Another obstacle?
-Donated blood is only good for 42 days; whereas, artificial blood can be stored indefinitely.
+Donated blood is only good for 42 days whereas artificial blood can be stored for several years.

 Number of Americans that need a blood transfusion each year